TSO Mee Shew (1917 - 2006) - Strength and Resilience

 TSO Mee Shew, September 1975

-In her later years, Mee Shew spent time babysitting, attending family gatherings and traveling.
 In 1981, she returned to China and was reunited with her brother’s family.
-On August 16, 1983, Mee Shew became a citizen of the United States of America and eventually helped her niece and nephew emigrate from China.
+On August 16, 1983, Mee Shew became a citizen of the United States of America and eventually helped her niece and nephew immmigrate from China.
 She enjoyed caring for and watching her children, 20 grandchildren, 23 great-grandchildren, and 3 great-great grandchildren.

 Reflecting on her life, Mee Shew said, “Life is nothing but a dream.
 It’s difficult to remember everything.
 From an old Chinese adage… standing, leaning, thinking, one realizes how time has passed and how Autumn is already upon us.
 Like waves in the lake, how does one know what shape one’s life will take?”